ConnorLinfoot/BetterChat/README.md

 * /channel delete \<name\> - Delete a channel.
 (Admin Only)
 * /channel info \<name\> - View information on a channel.
 (Admin Only)
 * /staffchat \<message\> - Send a message to all staff.
 Aliases are /sc.
+* /whatchannel <player> - Find what channel a specific player is in.

 ### Permissions